nadibouaziz/api-backend/README.md

 ## Docker compose

 FYI : do not use the certs in the `_docker/certs/` folder.
 They are here only for testing purpose.
-I wanted my local env to be as close as a production env.
+I wanted my local env to work with SSL for Kafka + redis.